-In October, the video platform announced its roll-out of YouTube handles.
-With this feature, it finally follows the example of other major social media platforms.
+In autumn 2022, the video platform announced its roll-out of YouTube handles.
+With this feature, it finally followed the example of other major social media platforms.

 But what exactly are handles?
 How do they differ from channel names and custom URLs?
 And how can you choose one for your channel?

 The biggest selling point of YouTube handles is that they provide a unique identifier for your channel.

 Currently, multiple YouTube channels can share a name.
 Viewers searching for a particular channel can be left guessing which is the right one in the search results.

 In contrast, handles are unique – think @yourchannel_1.
 They are therefore a bullet-proof identifier for your YouTube channel.
 (We’ll talk about how to pick a good one a bit farther down!)